Borough bars for business boozing

 For a quiet and sophisticated conclusion to your cheerful jaunt through these Borough bars, consider topping off the night with a few glasses of exquisite gin at this cosy subterranean bar.
 With an encyclopedic gin menu and a friendly team of keen mixologists, 214 Bermondsey guarantee only the best of service and quality.
 Excite your senses with gins from all across Europe and North America, or wind down and reflect with some amazing nightcap whiskeys.
 The interior has all the warmth and comfort of a polished prohibition speakeasy without the overly-raucous mood.
 And of course, it’s much easier to properly relax in the presence of experienced gin enthusiasts!

 Uncommon cares about how you feel at work.
 Our workspaces are designed with your wellbeing in mind.
 Every single detail helps create an environment in which you can feel good about where and how you work.
 From lighting and noise levels to ergonomics and air quality.
-Visit our locations in Borough and Highbury & Islington to experience our unique vision of working life.
+Visit our locations in Borough, Highbury & Islington, and Fulham to experience our unique vision of working life.